cziesman/amq-qpid-client/README.md

     <CustomResourceName>-<AcceptorName>-secret

-Following this format, we have named the secret `ex-aao-amqp-secret`.
-You can use whatever naming format you like.
+Following this format, we have named the secret `ex-aao-amqp-secret`, but you can use whatever naming convention you prefer.
 We will provide this secret name in the custom resource for ActiveMQ Artemis.

-### Configure OpenShift
+### Configure AMQ on OpenShift

-Log into thr OpenShift cluster as a system admin, create a project named amq-demo, and create a secret for the project.
+Log into the OpenShift cluster as a system admin, create a project named `amq-demo`, and create a secret for the project.

 #### Log into OpenShift: